School prayer in the United States: School prayer prior to 1962

 In 1949, Bible reading was a part of routine in the public schools of at least thirty-seven states.
 In twelve of these states, Bible reading was legally required by state laws; 11 states passed these laws after 1913.
-In 1960, 42 percent of school districts nationwide tolerated or required Bible reading, and 50 percent reported some form of homeroom daily devotional exercise.
+In 1960, 42% of school districts nationwide tolerated or required Bible reading, and 50% reported some form of homeroom daily devotional exercise.

 A turning point: the "Regents' Prayer" and Engel v.
 Vitale

 The media and popular culture often erroneously credit atheist Madalyn Murray O'Hair with removing school prayer from US public schools, when the case against recitation of the Lord's Prayer in Baltimore schools was decided by the Supreme Court in 1962.
 A more significant case had reached the Supreme Court one year prior, suddenly changing the legal climate for school prayer.
-In 1955, the New York Board of Regents developed a prayer recommended (but not required) for the school districts under its purview.
+In 1955, the New York Board of Regents developed a prayer recommended (but not required) for school districts under its purview.
 The prayer was relatively short: "Almighty God, we acknowledge our dependence on Thee, and we beg Thy blessings upon us, our parents, our teachers, and our country."
 The board stated that the prayer would "combat juvenile delinquency and counter the spread of Communism".

-Seven years later, Steven I. Engel, a Jew, was upset to see his son's hands clasped and his head bent in prayer.
+Seven years later, Steven I. Engel, a Jew, was upset to see his son's hands clasped and his head bowed in prayer.
 He told his son that this was "not the way we say prayers".
 Engel, a founding member of the New York Civil Liberties Union, brought action along with Daniel Lichtenstein, Monroe Lerner, Lenore Lyons, and Lawrence Roth, all parents of children in the Long Island, New York public school system, against Union Free School District No. 9 for its adoption and subsequent prescription of the so-called "Regent's prayer", arguing that it constituted the state-sponsored establishment of religion in violation of citizens' First Amendment rights via the Fourteenth Amendment.

-Use of the Regent's prayer was initially upheld in both New York State Court and in the New York Court of Appeals, prompting Engels to petition the US Supreme Court in the Engel v.
+Use of the Regent's prayer was initially upheld in both New York State Court and in the New York Court of Appeals, prompting Engel to petition the US Supreme Court in the Engel v.
 Vitale case in 1962.
 With its 6–1 vote to make public recitation of the Regents' Prayer in public schools unlawful, the U.S. Supreme Court made its first-ever decision on prayer in public schools.
 It made its second in 1963—the Abington School District v.
 Schempp ruling, which made the corporate reading of the Bible and recitation of the Lord's Prayer unlawful in public schools.